A Unique Prototype – The Second Weems Made

 The first version of the Longines dual time Turkish pocket watch supplied to the agent Nacib Djezvidjian.
 This piece with serial number 2796658, was invoiced 22 October 1914, and utilized an extra gear wheel on the calibre 18.69N to operate the second time zone mechanism.

-These Turkish pocket watch movements were made more than a decade earlier than the delivery of the very first Weems.
-They were repurposed by Longines and used in the production of these first two Weems prototypes with serial number (3585867 and 3585868).
+These Turkish pocket watch movements were made more than a decade prior to the delivery of the very first Weems.
+They were repurposed by Longines and used in the production of the first two Weems prototypes with serial number (3585867 and 3585868).

 Turkish Touran dual time Longines pocket watch

-An incredible and likely unique Turkish survivor.
-The Touran, with the name signed in the sub-second register.
-Today, this Longines dual time turning inner chapter creation lies in the creator’s museum and it bears the remarkable genetic code of the large 47mm Second-setting Weems watch that followed ten years later.
-Archives note that at least the first two Longines Weems prototypes used repurposed dual time Turkish pocket watch movements.
-Further, both prototype pieces utilized a smaller 18.5mm chapter ring that mirrors the exact size of this pocket watch model.
-The very first Weems test production models that followed were delivered to Wittnauer in April and May 1930.
-They used 21mm chapter rings; later, the size increased to 25mm in 1938.
+An incredibly rare and important Turkish survivor – the Longines Touran, with the name signed in the sub-second register.
+One of just 83 pieces produced, this dual time turning inner chapter creation lies in the creator’s museum and bears the remarkable genetic code of the large 47mm Second-setting Weems watch that followed ten plus years later.
+Archives note that at the first two Longines Weems prototypes used repurposed dual time Turkish pocket watch movements.
+Further, the two prototype pieces utilized a smaller 18.5mm chapter ring that mirrors the exact size of this pocket watch model.
+Weems test production models initially used 21mm and later 25mm chapter rings.
 Image courtesy – Vefa Borovali & Longines Museum.

 Two Turkish dual time pocket watch models used modified pin set 18.69N pocket watch movements with extra gear wheels.
 The first, with an inner dial had two time zones, two sets of hands, and the second pocket watch, signed Touran, featured an 18.5mm dual time turning inner chapter that mirrored the exact size of the turning disc of the prototype Weems pieces